2degrees/djeneralize/docs/source/defining_models.rst

 Derive your model from :class:`~djeneralize.models.BaseGeneralizationModel`
 ===========================================================================

-The top-level model is dervied from :class:`djeneralize.models.BaseGeneralizationModel` and not :class:`django.db.models.Model`.
+The top-level model is derived from :class:`djeneralize.models.BaseGeneralizationModel` and not :class:`django.db.models.Model`.
 Just make sure this class is imported at the top of the module and that's the inheritance done!